Sitomb® – Silicon tombac die casting

 1.)
 Prototypes:

 To get a first impression of our material, you can order a customized prototype online.
-We named this process “rapid Sitomb”.
+We refer to this process as “rapid Sitomb®“.
 It enables you to order first samples without the initial investment of a die casting tool.

 Click here, upload your 3D-data online and instantly receive the unit piece.
 You are able to order directly online.